ClarkeEl360/if-statements-starter/primm-activity.md

 ```

 4. What does the `%` operator do in the conditional test shown above?
+# if its a multiple of the number

 5. How does the code determine if a number is even or odd?
+# by seing if its a multiple of 2